 If there was anything that halted the Super Soldier program, it was Oxygen.

-The serums and ingredients required weren’t cheap, but with interests from the most elite Chem-Barons, price wasn’t much an issue.
-The issue of Amino-groups and Carbohydrates could be dealt with by using ‘edible moulds’ that could grow even on the filth of the Grey, but oxygen remained a serious puzzle.
-Oxygen is limited to lung capacity, even then there is only so much surface area of blood vessels that the lungs can provide oxygen to, and even then there is only so much oxygen that can be carried by haemoglobin molecules at one time.
+The serums and ingredients required weren’t cheap, but with the interests from the most elite Chem-Barons, price wasn’t much an issue.
+The issue of high grade nutrition could be dealt with by using edible molds that could even grow in the Grey, but oxygen remained a serious puzzle.
+Oxygen is limited to lung volume, even then there is only so much surface area of blood vessels that the lungs can provide oxygen to, and even then there is only so much oxygen that can be carried by hemoglobin molecules at one time.

 Oxygen was the the rate determining step for the entire project.
 From modifications that gave men gills for filtering even more Grey through them to lung expansions that crushed the heart, every week hundreds of aspiring chem-merchants had ‘found the answer!’

 There were no answers to be had from those circling vultures.

 Now there is one thing about scientific discovery.
 It can come from out of the stupidest things imaginable, like a party.
 Well… it didn’t come from the party exactly.